 In May 2023, the FBI finally began tracking these incidents earnestly, creating a national database.
 We can only hope that they manage to change something as a result.

-How to prevent swatting
+How to Prevent Swatting

 - Reduce the amount of personal information you share online.
 Remove your location from your profiles.
 Don’t share home or work address online.
-Avoid oversharing on those social profiles.
+Avoid oversharing on social profiles.
 You’d be surprised how easy it is to figure out where someone is with just a picture and a few more details.

 - Create strong passwords.
-Anyone who has been through cyber security awareness training knows that using strong passwords with multi-factor authentication is imperative.
+Anyone who has been through cybersecurity awareness training knows that using strong passwords with multi-factor authentication is imperative.
 This reduces the chance of hackers accessing information they can exploit for a swatting attack.

 - If you see something, say something.
 Swatters will often use phishing attacks that aim to extract vital and personal information that they use to find your location.
-If you know anything suspicious, contact your cyber security team or any authorities who can help you stop an incident before it starts.
+If you know anything suspicious, contact your cybersecurity team or any authorities who can help you stop an incident before it starts.

 - Know how to use your privacy and security settings on every device you use to access the internet.
 Do the same with any of your social media accounts.
 This is especially true of location services that some social media platforms enable automatically.